kbladin/KalleWheel/README.md

 made to make it easier for digital painters to choose colors in Photoshop.

+Download and install the extension on the Adobe Add-ons page: https://creative.adobe.com/addons/products/12907#.WI59cLFiRE4

 Icons made by Freepik from [www.flaticon.com](www.flaticon.com/)

 ![](doc_images/kallewheel_1.png "KalleWheel")